Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/out_19.png)

-and then, I'll get the average _"video_transcription_text"_ length for videos posted by verified accounts and the average _"video_transcription_text"_ length for videos posted by unverified accounts.
+and then, I'll get the average `video_transcription_text` length for videos posted by verified accounts and the average `video_transcription_text` length for videos posted by unverified accounts.

 ![TikTok Project](assets/inp_20.png)

 ![TikTok Project](assets/out_20.png)

-and, extract the length of each _"video_transcription_text"_ and add this as a column to the dataframe, so that it can be used as a potential feature in the model.
+and, extract the length of each `video_transcription_text` and add this as a column to the dataframe, so that it can be used as a potential feature in the model.

 ![TikTok Project](assets/inp_21.png)